Brownian Fluctuations of a non-confining potential: Fluctuations of the non-confining potential

 Showing that when $k\rightarrow u$ we have a negative divergence as expected in the non-confining regime.
 Compared with the harmonic case, our skewness in the non-confining contribution contains smaller values.
 And this will be reflected in the distribution as we will see.
 Unlike the harmonic case, the non-confining contribution allows us to have positive and negative values in the distribution.

-The excess kurtosis is equivalent to the harmonic case, as expressed in Eq.~\eref{curt_harm_expression}, and is illustrated in \fref{kurtosis_uxy}.
-In \fref{kurtosis_uxy}(a), we observe the variation of the excess kurtosis with respect to $\tau$, demonstrating that this distribution is also leptokurtic.
+The excess kurtosis is equivalent to the harmonic case, as expressed in Eq.~\ref{curt_harm_expression}, and is illustrated in \ref{kurtosis_uxy}.
+In \ref{kurtosis_uxy}(a), we observe the variation of the excess kurtosis with respect to $\tau$, demonstrating that this distribution is also leptokurtic.
 And is monotonic increasing in time.
 Furthermore, it remains finite as $k$ approaches $u$, stabilizing at a specific value in the asymptotic limit as $\tau \rightarrow \infty$.
 This is a consequence of it being the normalized fourth moment.